seanpaulconnelly/RSportz1RSS/README.md

 Help on the new Twitter 1.1 API from https://github.com/jonhurlock/Twitter-Application-Only-Authentication-OAuth-PHP

+Help with Instagram from https://github.com/sesser/Instaphp plus a little hackery

 ---

 960x720 output will live on TV screens during the Junior Olympics of Inline Hockey and FIRS World Championships